 10. You should ensure you’re using the best laser hair removal technology.

 There are a variety of lasers out there that are advertised as being suitable for laser hair removal.
 It’s important to first weed out any low-quality spas, as they’re likely using the same laser for all of the services they offer, which will not deliver the best results.
 IPL or intense pulse light machines are also offered as an option, however, these are not actual lasers.
 What you’re looking for is a laser clinic that offers their services using True Lasers, or any class IV FDA approved laser that is designed for permanent hair reduction.
+Learn more about the process, check out our laser hair removal faqs.

+The Body Details consultation for laser hair removal is FREE.
+Schedule your consultation today.
 Get an inside look at how laser hair removal is performed in the video below: